A Sum-Rules Analysis of Next-to-Leading-Order (NLO) QCD Perturbative Contributions to a $J^{PC}=0^{+-}$, $du\bar{d}\bar{u}$ Tetraquark Correlator: Next-to-Leading-Order Perturbation Theory

 Taking into account condensates up to and including a mass dimension of six (\ie\ 6d), we have~\cite{Fu:2018ngx}

 where the 4d gluon condensate value used is~\cite{Narison:2011rn}

 and the 3d quark condensate value used is~\cite{Shifman:1978bx,Launer:1983ib}

 As discussed in~\cite{Fu:2018ngx}, the chiral limit of massless quarks and $SU(2)$ flavour-symmetric QCD condensate corrections imply that the $\tq$ predictions emerging from $\Pi(q^2)$ will be isopsin-degenerate.
-The parameter $\kappa$ in~\eqref{rho_cond} quantifies deviations from the vacuum saturation hypothesis.
-We use a typical value $\kappa\approx 2$~\cite{Narison:2002woh,Bertlmann:1987ty,Narison:1995jr}.
+The parameter $\kappa$ in~\eqref{rho_cond} quantifies deviations from the vacuum saturation hypothesis, with $\kappa=1$ corresponding to vacuum saturation~\cite{Shifman:1978bx,Shifman:1978by}.
+However, there is considerable evidence that vacuum saturation underestimates the 6d condensates, and so, consistent with Refs.~\cite{Narison:2002woh,Bertlmann:1987ty,Narison:1995jr}, we use $\kappa=2$ as our central value with $\kappa=3$ as an upper bound.
 (See Ref.~\cite{Gubler:2018ctz} for a recent review of QCD condensate determinations.)

-The diagrams that contribute to $\Pi(q^2)$ at NLO are shown in Fig.~\ref{diagrams_nlo}.
+The diagrams that contribute to $\Pi(q^2)$ at NLO are shown in Fig.~\ref{diagrams_nlo}, and $\rho^{\text{(NLO)}}(t)$ is then extracted from these diagrams.
 The self-energy diagram (SE) shown in Fig.~\ref{diagrams_nlo_a} has a multiplicity of four as the gluon line can be attached to any of the (massless) quark lines.
 In the gluon-exchange diagram shown in Fig.~\ref{diagrams_nlo_b}, the gluon line connects two quark lines oriented in the same direction.
 We call this an exchange diagram of Type~1 (EX1) and note that it has a multiplicity of two.
 In the gluon-exchange diagram shown in Fig.~\ref{diagrams_nlo_c}, the gluon line connects two quark lines oriented in opposite directions.
 We call this an exchange diagram of Type~2 (EX2) and note that it has a multiplicity of four.